 - Equal Opportunities

 - Environmental

-- Child Protection
+- Child Protection and vulnerable adults

 - Health and Safety

-- Welsh Language
+- Language Policy

 - Alcohol / Catering

 - Medical

 - Security

 - Access

 2. THE ORGANISATION

 An event requires a good team of committed people to organise it, as well as a network of people to support, help and advice.
 You do however need to have a named event organiser.